Skip to content

 http://127.0.0.1:22022/evaluate/dm/org/decision-toolkit/greetings/Greeting%20Message

-While not all characters are legal in URLs, there is %20 pu between Greeting and Message, which represents a space in percent-encoding.
+While not all characters are legal in URLs, there is %20 between Greeting and Message, which represents a space in percent-encoding.
 See RFC3986 for more details.